 5. Bettas Cannot Live with Other Fish

-With bettas being so aggressive and territorial, it is understandable that most bettas cannot tolerate any other species of fish very well.
+With bettas being so territorial, it is understandable for people to assume that bettas cannot tolerate any other species of fish very well.
 However, bettas can live with other compatible tropical fish.
-Some bettas can live with schooling fish like neon tetras or other friendly tetra species that do not have flowing fins.
+Some bettas can live with schooling fish like Harlequin rasboras or other friendly tetra species that do not have flowing fins.

 6. Betta Fish Do Better in Bowls and Small Tanks